 The following classification proposal draws on the GHS criteria.
-The document includes both brief statements about the proposal for each health hazard class and details of all the available scientific evidence.
+The document includes both brief statements about the proposal for each health hazard endpoint and details of all the available scientific evidence.

 Classification is proposed for both the acute toxicity and the corrosivity of this substance based on standard and non-standard animal studies.
+It should be noted that the current absence of GHS criteria for respiratory tract irritation is an issue for this substance.